roytang/blog/content/photos/2021/05/1389967911674990597/index.md

 - sketchdaily
 ---

-Joyriding jackals in a jumping jeep #sketchdaily 123/365
+Joyriding jackals in a jumping jeep #sketchdaily 123/365 (Correction: 124/365)